osm2pgsql-dev/osm2pgsql-website/contribute/index.md

 Please see [CONTRIBUTING.md](https://github.com/openstreetmap/osm2pgsql/blob/master/CONTRIBUTING.md)
 for some information about how to contribute.

-There is a kind of [road map]({% link contribute/road-map.md %}) for osm2pgsql development.
+There is a kind of [**road map**]({% link contribute/road-map.md %}) for osm2pgsql development.
 It’s not to be understood as a definite “this is what we’ll do” document, but as a rough and incomplete overview of the shared understanding of the maintainers about where we are and in what areas we see need for work.

 See also the [generalization project]({% link generalization/index.md %}).

+We also have a [**list of project ideas**]({% link contribute/project-ideas.md
+%}) with more long-term projects.

 <section markdown="1">
 ## Tests and Continuous Integration